cybozu/yrmcds/docs/counter.md

 - `Name length` is a 2-byte unsigned integer number.
   If this is zero, `Invalid arguments` is returned.

-If the named semaphore does not exist, `Acquire` creates a new semaphore, sets its consumption to be `Resources`, and returns the success.
+If the named counter does not exist, `Acquire` creates a new counter, sets its consumption to be `Resources`, and returns the success.

 Otherwise, if `Consumption + Resources < Maximum` where `Consumption` is the current consumption of the resource, then this request will augment `Consumption` by `Resources`, and return the success.
 Else, this returns `Resource not available` error.

 ### Release

-`Release` returns resources back to the semaphore.
+`Release` returns the acquired resources back.

 Request body: